 It should be kept in mind that chickens grow very fast so they do not need to be bought in large quantities at the same time as they may not have enough space.
 It is important to choose the type of chick that suits you and not buy several types at the same time as some are not good to breed together so you need to carefully study the information about the type you want before buying.

 Very often, poultry breeders miscalculate how much space they will need to grow because the arrival of offspring reduces the space.
 According to the University of Missouri Extension, one medium-sized chicken needs at least 32 ft² of indoor floor space and 86-107 ft² of outdoor space.
 The hen should be dry and ventilated and the chickens should be kept dry and warm so that they do not become ill.
-The more space there is, the chickens will be happier and healthier, and overcrowding contributes to the onset of disease and pests.
+The more space there is, the more chickens will be happier and healthier, and overcrowding contributes to the onset of disease and pests.

 Chicken manure and its improper disposal create ideal conditions for the development of pests and pathogens, so regular cleaning is required.
-The straw used should be changed more often as poultry quickly become contaminated and develops mold, and sawdust or peat can be used instead.
+The straw used should be changed more often as poultry quickly becomes contaminated and develops mold, and sawdust or peat can be used instead.
 Feeders and water containers should be washed approximately once a week.
 Chickens when small can also be drowned in a pot of water, so you can fill them with, for example, gravel to avoid this.

 How to Feed Chickens Properly?